MrZainRP/dirtymoney-conversion/README.md

     TriggerClientEvent('inventory:client:ItemBox', src, QBCore.Shared.Items['dirtymoney'], "add", worth)
 ```

+17. Once completed, save this code and re-ensure qb-storerobbery in your server (in your F8 console type ensure qb-storerobbery).
+Try robbing a cash register and note the results.

-17. Now, when a player robs a cash register, they will receive somewhere between 250 and 450 dirtymoney for their trouble.
+18. Now, when a player robs a cash register, they should receive somewhere between 250 and 450 dirtymoney for their trouble.

 18. The other reference to "markedbills" in qb-storerobbery is at lines 97-102 regarding the reward for robbing the safe.
 The reference is as follows: